Sairathna123/EventEcho/README.md

 ## Project Overview

-**Event Analyzer** is designed to help clubs and event organizers collect, analyze, and visualize feedback from their events.
+**Event Echo** is designed to help clubs and event organizers collect, analyze, and visualize feedback from their events.
 The platform combines:

 - **Frontend**: React-based interactive dashboard with real-time feedback analysis
 - **Backend**: FastAPI-powered sentiment analysis engine with MongoDB data persistence